What does “Member FDIC” mean to you?

 There are banks everywhere, how do they all stay in business?
 How does a bank make a profit when they pay me interest on my money?

 Banks make money by taking the funds entrusted to them and lending them to well qualified borrowers.
 This could mean lending to your neighbor for a new car, or lending to a small business for operating expenses.
-Banks take the excess money of the community and find safe ways to promote economic growth and to fulfill the dreams of the community and its residence.
+Banks take the excess money of the community and find safe ways to promote economic growth and to fulfill the dreams of the community and its residents.

-Banks make money by charging a slightly higher rate on the loans they make than the interest they pay on your deposit.
+Banks make money by charging a slightly higher interest rate on the loans they make than the interest they pay on your deposit.
 This “margin” is the profit used to keep the bank operating.